How early week games affect your Fantasy Football league

 - All players who are traded are placed on your bench.
 If you acquire a player who has already played for the week, they will be locked on your bench until the following week.

 - Once the first game of the week begins, weekly voting will be closed for the week.
-Please submit your weekly matchup votes before the start of the early week game.
+Make sure to submit your weekly matchup votes before the start of the early week game.